TABLOID JOURNALISM VS INVESTIGATIVE JOURNALISM

 With Leaving Neverland director Dan Reed finds himself in the company of people like Diane Dimond and Víctor Gutiérrez and their stories about Michael Jackson.
 Both Dimond and Gutiérrez are tabloid journalists of the worst kind, the latter being convicted for blatantly lying and making up stories on multiple occasions, also regarding Michael Jackson.

-It is now proven that Wade Robson read multiple tabloid stories while he was preparing his unpublished book (which contains his first version of allegations against Michael Jackson).
+It is now proven that Wade Robson read multiple tabloid stories while he was preparing his (ammended) complaint.
 He mailed those stories to himself.
 Robson also declared reading books about the pattern of child sexual abuse, supposedly to make sense of his own experience.
 Whatever the level of truth in his own story, the tabloid stories and the books on child sexual abuse clearly helped Robson to put the pieces of his own story together.
-It is also proven that Robson knew about information from tabloid stories not being true, and yet he used that information in the manuscript of his unpublished book.
+It is also proven that Robson knew about information from tabloid stories not being true, and yet he used that information in his (ammended) complaint (an infamous Charlie Michaels story about a certain Mother’s Day in particular).
 As for James Safechuck, many elements of his story are so comparable to the story that Víctor Gutiérrez concocted in Michael Jackson Was My Lover: The Secret Diary of Jordie Chandler (Alamo Square Distributors, 1996) that they seem copy pasted from that book.